ArctosDB/documentation-wiki/_documentation/locality.markdown

 ## TRS

-Township, Range, and Section (TRS) information is sometimes given for localities.
-TRS data should be entered as (part of) Specific Locality, and optionally converted to coordinates.
+"Verbatim" Township, Range, and Section (TRS) information should, like all verbatim locality data, be entered in verbatim locality.
+Non-verbatim legacy TRS data may be entered in locality remarks.
 A thorough description of TRS data, along with a tool to translate them to latitude and longitude can be found at the following URL: